PHOTOGRAPHY

 This action-oriented style of photography captures the UF work ethic both inside and outside the classroom.

 “Momentum” photographs document both peer-to-peer collaborations and faculty-student interactions.
-Balance these group shots with images of individuals who are engaged in an activity or area of study.
+Balance these group shots with images of individuals engaged in an activity or area of study.

 PORTRAITURE

 When we use portraiture, we put a human face to our work.
-We want to show students, faculty and staff in the best light, which means capturing them with authenticity.
+We want to show students, faculty, and staff in the best light, capturing them authentically.

 When taking portraits, the focus should be on a single individual.
 Even when the subject isn’t the sole person in the photo, the eye should always be drawn to that one individual.